-This LRU is composed predominantly of low to mid elevation foothills, structural benches, valleys, flats, mountain slopes and ridges.
-The soils tend to be loamy argixerolls.
+This LRU is composed predominantly of low to mid elevation foothills, structural benches, valleys, flats, canyon walls and ridges.
+The soils tend to be loamy Argixerolls.
 Volcanics are the dominant parent materials, along with occasional granite and other intrusives.
 Soil climate is a mesic temperature regime and xeric moisture regime with average annual precipitation around 675 mm (27 inches).

-Others where occurring - 43A09 - Western Bitterroot Foothills
+Others where occurring - 43A07 - Eastern Columbia Plateau Embayments 43A09 - Western Bitterroot Foothills